Skip to main content

 Use Tornado Cash when: You want to break links on Ethereum for existing assets.

-Use Ghost Protocol when: You want privacy guarantees based on non-existence, general-purpose applications beyond currency, or integration with smart contracts.
+Use Ghost Protocol when: You want unlinkable deposits and withdrawals with a burn-and-mint model, general-purpose applications beyond currency, or integration with smart contracts on a dedicated chain.

 These systems are not necessarily competitors.
 They serve different needs and can coexist.